tlroberts/NMChallenge/Present/00-Present-ReadMe.txt

 In addition to the described scheduled Events, there are On-Going Activities.
 On-Going activities are continuous and may or may not coincide with a regularly scheduled Challenge Event.

 Examples of On-Going Activities:
 - Financial (budgets, monthly income/expense reports, bank statements, tax forms)
-- Fund Raising (outreach to state legislature, grant applications and sponsorship requests to local, regional, national funding sources, donations of "in-kind" resources)
+- Fund Raising (outreach to state legislature, grant applications/sponsorship requests to local, regional, national funding sources, donations of "in-kind" resources)
 - Correspondence (letters to and from teams, letters to and from sponsors, flyers, invitations to participate, notices, requirements or restrictions)
 - Governance (business plans, by-laws, operational procedures, board member roster, board member conflict of interest forms, meeting minutes, legal notices)
 - Facilitator Resources (curriculum ideas, presentations, handouts, lesson plans, exercises, team lists, mentors, contact info, checklists, judging rubrics)

 Finally, to allow for the unexpected things we generate and collect,